smrg-lm/sc3/docs/source/basicroutine.rst

 In the example above we can compare how the decimal part of the logical time is always the same while for ``elapsed_time()`` constantly changing.
-Whenever an OSC bundle is sent from a routine playing on a clock the time used to define its timetag is the logical time.
+Whenever an OSC bundle is sent from a routine playing on a clock the time used to define its :term:`timetag` is the logical time.

 This is important to keep in mind because is the only way to have precise timing for rhythmic secuencies in real time.
 And this is one of